xresco/Hexagon-Recyclerview/README.md

-Uage
+Usage
 --------

-The Hexagon-Recyclerview is a child of the default Recyclerview, which makes the usage of the Hexagon-Recyclerview exactly similar to using the default recyclerview.
+The Hexagon-Recyclerview is a child of the default Recyclerview, which makes using the Hexagon-Recyclerview exactly similar to using the default recyclerview.

 - Add the Hexagon-Recyclerview to the xml layout file